 What is an API Product?

-An API Product is when APIs are combining their resources to provide a certain amount of access for client app developers.
+An API Product is when APIs are combining their resources to give a certain amount of access for client app developers.
 This endeavor requires not only a list of API proxies, along with access limits, API key approval method but other configurations that should be in place for all the bundled proxies.
 What does all this mean for the API world?
 Broken down, it means businesses can bundle their resources and bring monetary value to the API.

 When all is said and done, you can think of an API Product as your product line.
 You can create an API Product to bundle your APIs at service levels for client app developers.
-Different API Products provide different uses for different levels.
+Different API Products give different uses for different levels.
 With this thought process, you can create an API Product that solves a user’s specific needs.

 Let’s get technical